 Do you buy broken or non-running pocket watches?

 Yes.
-Even if the watch doesn’t run, it may have value because of the brand, the case (especially if it’s gold or silver), or the movement inside.
+Even if the watch doesn’t run, it may have value because of the brand, the case material, the movement, or the parts inside.

 How do I know if my pocket watch is gold or gold-filled?